Sam-Byford/CoV-Risk/README.md

 ### Points System
 The final stage of the algorithm development was converting the OR into a simplistic points system.
 The points system and the reasoning behind each factor’s value can be seen below.
 Any factor not in the table had a coefficient (and therefore OR) value of 0, meaning it was not a significant factor in predicting severe COVID-19.
 The threshold value for this algorithm is 50, if a patient scores over this number they are classed as high-risk.
 This value was selected to ensure that the most serious conditions will automatically get flagged.
-Inversley, it makes sure that less serious conditions do not get flagged as high-risk on their own and have to be combined with other conditions to push them over the threshold.
+Inversely, it makes sure that less serious conditions do not get flagged as high-risk on their own and have to be combined with other conditions to push them over the threshold.